achristrophe/xcx_vulkan_resolution_flicker_1440p_fix/README.md

 White flickering may still occur for some reasons:
 - Clicking out of cemu to another window, can directly result in white background - flickering.
-- The world terminals can clip through the in-game-menu and flicker on top of the character model incorrectly.
+- The world terminals can clip through the in-game-menu and flicker on top of the character model incorrectly. (will not occur facing away from terminals, seems to be lighting related)

 Single-Core, Multi-Core recompiler does not seem to make an impact.
 Neither does the 60fps mod or other mods.